The many twists and turns of Julian Assange’s lengthy legal fight

 – 2013

-– June: Assange says he will not leave the embassy even if sex allegations against him are dropped, because he fears moves are underway to extradite him to the US.
+– June: Mr Assange says he will not leave the embassy even if sex allegations against him are dropped, because he fears moves are under way to extradite him to the US.

 – 2014

-– July: Assange loses a legal bid to have an arrest warrant issued in Sweden cancelled.
+– July: Mr Assange loses a legal bid to have an arrest warrant issued in Sweden cancelled.

 – 2015